morrownr/88x2bu-20210702/Bridged_Wireless_Access_Point.md

 #### Single Band or Dual Band - Your Choice

-This document outlines single band and dual band WiFi setups using a Raspberry Pi 3B, 3B+ or 4B with an AC1200 or above USB 3 WiFi adapter for 5 GHz band and either an additional external WiFi adapter or internal WiFi for 2.4 GHz band.
+This document outlines single band and dual band WiFi setups using a Raspberry Pi 3B, 3B+ or 4B with an AC600 USB2 or AC1200 USB3 WiFi adapter for 5 GHz band and either an additional external WiFi adapter or internal WiFi for 2.4 GHz band.
 There is a lot of flexibility and capability available with this type of setup.